Table of contents

 Waterfall Model

 The waterfall Model was the first software development life cycle model that was used widely by the software development team.
 It is very simple and nowadays advanced models have been designed, so it is not used much.
-But it is very important to know about the waterfall model as all other life cycle models are based on it.
+However it is very important to know about the waterfall model as all other life cycle models are based on it.

 Now, let’s discuss the different phases of the waterfall model.